-Complaints may include itchy or swollen eyes, nasal congestion and sneezing, tightness, itchy bumps on the skin, or eczema.
+Complaints may include itchy or swollen eyes, nasal congestion, and sneezing, tightness, itchy bumps on the skin, or eczema.
 Let’s learn more about, Allergies and healthy living.

 In and around the house we mainly deal with allergies to dust mites and animals.
 The moment a person comes into contact with the substances for which he has an allergy (the allergen), a strong immune reaction can arise.
 The consequences of this reaction vary.

 With a dust mite allergy, the person may suffer from chronic nose complaints such as runny noses, sneezing, and itchy eyes.
 Similar complaints can also be caused by rarer allergies such as allergies to some fungi and stock mites that occur indoors.

 Hay fever, an allergy where pollen from trees and grass are the allergens, can cause a lot of nuisance during certain months outdoors.
 As long as windows and doors remain closed as much as possible, people in the house will have little trouble with them.